10maurycy10/10maurycy10.github.io/content/projects/take_a_photo/index.md

 </div>

 The ferric ammonium citrate must be protected from light, even while it's still in the bottle.
-If kept in the dark, the chemicals and the paper should last for years, but the solutions can develop mold.
+If kept in the dark, the chemicals should last for years, but the solutions can develop mold.
+The paper is highly variable, and can last anywhere from days to years depending on what's in it.

 ## Contact printing: